Bachelor of Education (Primary)

 In addition to building the professional knowledge and skills required to teach effectively, the course is designed to foster dispositions for engaging in and contributing to the teaching profession through a commitment to ongoing professional learning.

 This course incorporates supervised assessable teaching practice in schools with professional practice blocks included in each year of the course.
-Meaning you'll have numerous opportunities to apply theoretical knowledge in practical ways to prepare you for employment.
+This means you'll have numerous opportunities to apply theoretical knowledge in practical ways to prepare you for employment.

 The Bachelor of Education (Primary) also includes specialisations in English, Science and Mathematics providing you with 'in demand' knowledge and skills.
 If you're located within the Rockhampton Diocese, you can also undertake a specialisation in Catholic Education allowing you to be accredited to teach in a Catholic School.